WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

-An example `application/signed-exchange` file representing a possible signed exchange with <https://example.com/> follows, with lengths represented by descriptions in `<>`s, CBOR represented in the extended diagnostic format defined in Appendix G of {{?I-D.ietf-cbor-cddl}}, and most of the `Signature` header field and payload elided with a ...:
+An example `application/signed-exchange` file representing a possible signed exchange with <https://example.com/> follows, with lengths represented by descriptions in `<>`s, CBOR represented in the extended diagnostic format defined in Appendix G of {{CDDL}}, and most of the `Signature` header field and payload elided with a ...:

 ~~~
 sxg1\0\0\0\0<2-byte length of the following url string>